burlachenkok/exploring-python3/python3-note.md

 #### Helgrind

-To use this tool use the following format:
+To use this tool, use the following format:
 ```bash
 valgrind --tool=helgrind python -c "import numpy"
 ```